powsybl/powsybl-open-rao/docs/input-data/crac/creation-parameters.md

 ## Flow Based Constraint-specific parameters

-The Flow Based Constraint from the [Flow Based Constraint CRAC format](fbconstraint.md) need an additional information to be converted to the internal OpenRAO CRAC format.
+The Flow Based Constraint from the [Flow Based Constraint CRAC format](fbconstraint.md) need additional information to be converted to the internal OpenRAO CRAC format.
 The user can define a [FbConstraintCracCreationParameters](https://github.com/powsybl/powsybl-open-rao/tree/main/data/crac/crac-io/crac-io-fb-constraint/src/main/java/com/powsybl/openrao/data/crac/io/fbconstraint/parameters/FbConstraintCracCreationParameters.java) extension to the CracCreationParameters object in order to define them.

 ### timestamp